 Get started with intelligent Jira Slack automation

-Ready to move past basic alerts and build a workflow that actually saves your team time? eesel AI connects with Jira, Slack, and all your other knowledge sources to automate ticket triage, sync conversations, and give your team instant context.
+Ready to see how AI can complement your Jira setup? eesel AI connects with Jira, Slack, and all your other knowledge sources to help automate triage and sync conversations.

-You can go live in minutes, not months.
-Sign up and see for yourself how easy it is to create powerful, two-way automations today.
+You can go live in minutes.
+Sign up today and see how easy it is to create powerful, two-way automations within the Jira ecosystem.

 Frequently asked questions

 Jira Slack automation connects these two critical tools, pushing updates from Jira to Slack and allowing basic task management from Slack.
-Its goal is to reduce context switching, improve visibility, and streamline communication for development and support teams.
+Its goal is to improve visibility and streamline communication for development and support teams by centralizing information.

 Setting up basic Jira Slack automation notifications using the official app is quite simple.
 You typically install the "Jira Cloud for Slack" app, connect your Jira instance, and then configure event-driven alerts within Jira project settings.

-An AI-powered platform significantly enhances standard Jira Slack automation by enabling intelligent two-way sync, pulling relevant knowledge from all your company's apps (not just Jira), and allowing the creation of complex, custom workflows without code.
-This provides more context and automates more sophisticated actions like triage and assignment.
+An AI-powered platform enhances standard Jira Slack automation by enabling intelligent two-way sync and pulling relevant knowledge from various apps into the Jira ecosystem.
+This provides more context and automates more sophisticated actions like triage and assignment without complex code.

 Share this post